getreu/tp-note/docs/source/tpnote--manpage.md

 and _synchronize filename_:

-- _Prepend header to text file_: When Tp-Note opens a regular text file without a YAML header, a new header is prepended automatically.
-It's data originates mainly form the filename of the text file.
-The templates applied in this use case are: '`tmpl.from_text_file_content`' and '`tmpl.from_text_file_filename`'.
+- _Prepend header to text file_: When Tp-Note opens a regular text file without a YAML header and the '`--add-header`' flag is given (or '`arg_default.add_header = true`' is set in the configuration file), a new header is prepended.
+Its data originates mainly from the filename of the text file.
+The templates applied in this use case are:
+  '`tmpl.from_text_file_content`' and '`tmpl.from_text_file_filename`'.
+  Without '`--add-header`', Tp-Note opens the plain Markdown file directly for editing and viewing without any modification.

 - _Synchronize filename_: This function mode is invoked when [Tp-Note] opens an existing note file, after it's YAML header is evaluated.
 The extracted header